Tutorial about simulating localization data

 Make sure to follow the correct procedure for parallel computation as described in the numpy tutorials (https://numpy.org/doc/stable/reference/random/parallel.html).

-Simulate localization data#
+Simulate localization data

 Point coordinates are distributed on region as specified by Region instances or interval tuples.

-Simulate localization data that follows a uniform distribution#
+Simulate localization data that follows a uniform distribution

-in 1d#
+in 1d

-locdata = lc.simulate_uniform(n_samples=100, region=lc.data.region.Interval(0, 1000), seed=1)
+locdata = lc.simulate_uniform(n_samples=100, region=lc.data.regions.Interval(0, 1000), seed=1)

 locdata.print_summary()